Get Real, Get Ready, and Get Going!

 There’s an old African Proverb, “There is only one way to eat an elephant: a bite at a time.”

 Your goal is your elephant, overwhelming when you look at it as a whole, but not when you divide it into small bites.

 That’s why you need to create a clear, doable plan.
 This doesn’t have to be time-consuming or overwhelming.
 Start with your big picture, then gradually break it down into manageable steps.

 You’ve got 12 months to accomplish your goals.
 That gives you three months to laser focus on each goal, giving it your complete attention.
 It’s a 90 day sprint to success.

-That’s much less daunting than a year long slog!
+That’s much less daunting than a year-long slog!
 90 days is doable.
-You can do stay the course for three months!
+You can stay the course for three months!
 It’s the perfect amount of time, short enough to keep you focused and long enough to get things done.